Gecko: A Simulation Environment with Stateful Feedback for Refining Agent Tool Calls: Experiments

-\textbf{Scaling behavior of GATS.} GATS allows a maximum of times of retry, where each retry includes Gecko feedback and then tool call refinement.
-We examine how the retry budget affects performance on the BFCL-Non-Live-Simple, where maximum retry times vary from 0 to 3.
+\textbf{Scaling behavior of GATS.} We examine how the retry budget affects performance on the BFCL-Non-Live-Simple, where maximum retry times vary from 0 to 3.
 As shown in Fig.~\ref{fig:tts}, increasing the max retry times improves accuracy, from 92.25\% with no refinement to 96.50\% with three times of refinement.
 Most accuracy gain comes from the first retry, while further retries add less improvement.
 Accordingly, latency and cost increase with retry times: runtime increases from 7.54\,s to 18.11\,s, and cost from \$0.00987 to \$0.02557.
 Both also demonstrate decreasing margin: most user tasks are resolved in the first retry, so they will not use up the maximum retry times.
 These results clearly demonstrate a trade-off between accuracy gain and cost.